Proud Canadian Company

 Maximum Debt Ratio Limits and Mortgage Insurance

 Mortgage default insurance is mandatory when your down payment is less than 20%.
-Insurance protects lenders in case of borrower default and allows higher qualifying debt ratios.
+Insurance protects lenders against borrower default and allows higher qualifying debt ratios.

 In Canada, mortgage insurance providers include: